 Under our rights agreement, a person becomes an "acquiring person" if the person, alone or together with a group, acquires beneficial ownership of 15% or more of the outstanding shares of our common stock.
-However, an "acquiring person" shall not include us, any of our subsidiaries, any of our employee benefit plans, any person or entity acting pursuant to such employee benefit plans or Heartland and its subsequent transferees of 15% or more of the outstanding shares of our common stock.
+However, an "acquiring person" shall not include us, any of our subsidiaries, any of our employee benefit plans, any person or entity acting pursuant to such employee benefit plans, Heartland and its subsequent transferees of 15% or more of the outstanding shares of our common stock or Metaldyne and (under certain circumstances) its subsequent transferees of fifteen percent (15%) or more of our outstanding shares of our common stock.
 Our rights agreement also contains provisions designed to prevent the inadvertent triggering of the rights by institutional or certain other stockholders.
 If any person becomes an acquiring person, each holder of a right, other than the acquiring person, will be entitled to purchase, at the purchase price, a number of our shares of common stock having a market value two times the purchase price.
-If, following a public announcement that a person has become an acquiring person: